Skip to content

 Is It Hard to Get Into Community Care College?
 Acceptance Rate & Requirements

 As a private institution in Tulsa, Oklahoma, Community Care College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 73%.
+The graduation rate is roughly 73%.

 Can I Afford It?